WaliurRashid/IzaanSchoolDevOps-Wali/03-iam/README.md

 - Using the AWS CLI, assume that updated role and list the S3 buckets in the us-east-1 region.

+> aws s3 ls

 - Acting as this role, try to create an S3 bucket using the AWS CLI.

   - Did it succeed?
 It should not have!
+  > No, we could not succeed
   - If it succeeded, troubleshoot how Read access allowed the role to create a bucket.